 Compass’s customized treatment plans are tailored to the needs of each individual and adapted over the course of treatment.
 Program participants work with therapists who specialize in substance use, as well as mood and anxiety.
 This individualized approach to treatment supports people in moving towards achieving a meaningful and functional life.

-The Bridge Outpatient Program is open to individuals who have completed Compass’s PHP/IOP programs and are ready to transition to a lower level of care, as recommended by a Compass psychiatrist.
+The Echo Outpatient Program is open to individuals who have completed Compass’s PHP/IOP programs and are ready to transition to a lower level of care, as recommended by a Compass psychiatrist.
 This program allows patients to continue psychiatric medication management with their Compass psychiatrist and attend Compass-led outpatient group therapy sessions virtually in a familiar setting.

 Compass saved my life!
 I came into Compass with suicidal ideations and no hope.
 After a couple of weeks of being in the program, I did not have those thoughts anymore.
 Compass helped me change my mindset, from a negative pattern of thoughts to a more positive and optimistic frame of mind.Patient